pixelastic/painting.pixelastic.com/src/yoghut/index.md

 ![image-20210423221548628](image-20210423221548628.png)

-And glued all that on the initial yoghurt.
-The door was glued in the inside of the yoghurt while the other boards were glued on the outside.
+And glued all that on the initial yogurt.
+The door was glued in the inside of the yogurt while the other boards were glued on the outside.

 ![image-20210423221740634](image-20210423221740634.png)